tiffanimarlowe/project_template/README.md

 Simulation:

-We started with 5 / 8 / 11 drones and 1 order per household per hour (13 orders/hour).
+We started with 5 / 8 / 11 drones and 1 order per household (HH) per hour (13 orders/hour).
 Runtime is 600 minutes (10 hours).

 Results: